 Voting Agreements – As part of any kind of funding round, the company and the investors together are going to want to “lock in” the governance structure of the company that had been agreed to as part of the round.
 Part of this “lock in” is described in a Voting Agreement which will set forth, among other things, the initial organization of the corporation’s board of directors (or board of managers), which class, series, or individual investor gets designation rights in respect of the board, and any drag along provisions (provisions that require minority equity holders to go along with significant corporate acts) that might apply.

-Series Term Sheets – Term Sheets are the roadmap to the funding and the very first document that will be negotiated and finalized.
-They set forth all of the material terms of the funding, from economics to governance, and while they are not (generally) binding, deviation from them in the course of drafting definitive documents will extract a toll in negotiations.
+Series Term Sheets – These are essentially the roadmap to VC funding and the very first document that will be negotiated and finalized.
+They set forth all of the material terms of the funding, from economics to governance, and while they are generally non-binding, deviation from them in the course of drafting definitive documents will extract a toll in negotiations.

-Transaction Diligence – Hoeg Law helps clients with the process of transaction due diligence in M&A deals.
-This includes parties on either the buying or selling side of the deal.
-Transaction diligence involves the investigation and verification of an investment opportunity.
-When purchasing a business/making an investment, it’s important to first gather information and verify details for a multitude of reasons.
-Simply put, transactions that go through a due diligence process yield a much higher chance of success.
+Transaction Diligence – This involves the investigation and verification of an investment opportunity.
+When a venture capitalist is providing funding for a business, it’s important for them to first gather information and verify details surrounding the transaction before moving forward.
+Transactions that go through a due diligence process generally yield a much higher chance of success.

 Securities Law (Blue Sky) Compliance – Securities Law is enforced at the federal level in order to protect investors.
-On the other hand, each individual State has its own set of “Blue Sky” laws that are enforceable at the local/State level.
+In addition to this, each individual state has its own set of “Blue Sky” laws that are enforceable at the local/state level.
 In Michigan, these laws are referred to as the Michigan Uniform Securities Act.
-Hoeg Law helps Michigan business owners ensure they’re compliant with these laws.
+It is important for Michigan business owners to ensure they’re compliant with these laws.

 When a business desires to restate a charter the process must follow numerous legal steps.
-For example, the majority of the entire board of directors must approve any restatement of charter.
+The first major step is for the majority of the board of directors to approve any restatement of charter.
 Also, outstanding stock shares must be considered before changing any charter.
-Thus, companies should obtain sound legal advice before changing any corporate charter.
+While these are the main steps, there are other more detailed and specific steps a company must follow.
+Because of this, it is strongly advised for companies to obtain sound legal advice before changing any corporate charter.

-Rights of First Refusal and Co-Sale – Right of First Refusal and Co-Sale is an agreement often requested by investors.
-This legal document places limitations on current shareholders and company founders.
-The agreement details information regarding future stock transactions.
-The agreement must comply with state laws and regulations.
-So, a competent business law attorney’s guidance becomes vital when writing this agreement.
+Rights of First Refusal and Co-Sale – These are common agreements that are often requested by investors.
+The purpose of Rights of First Refusal (ROFR) and Co-Sale agreements are to place limitations on current shareholders and company founders.
+The agreement details information regarding future stock transactions and must comply with state laws and regulations.

-Board Observation Letters – Board Observation Rights Letters are legal documents requested by investors.
-These signed documents give investors rights listed in the letter.
+Board Observation Letters – These letters are legal documents requested by investors.
+The purpose of these letters is to give investors certain rights surrounding the observation of the company they have provided funding to.
 Often investors desire attendance at board meetings, access to a company’s books and records, and consultation with company management at regular intervals.
-Of course any company has a legal right to protect proprietary information.
-So, it’s extremely important to draft a well thought out Board Observation Letter that protects the company while providing transparency to investors.
-Consequently, an attorney must write this letter and all parties will sign the document.
+With that being said, any company has a legal right to protect proprietary information and therefore it’s extremely important that these letters are properly drafted and well thought out so they protect the company while providing transparency to investors.

-Founder Agreements – A Founder Agreement is a legal contract between two or more parties that own a business.
+Founder Agreements – This is a legal contract between two or more parties that own a business.
 The contract lists the roles and responsibilities of each owner.
 It’s important to establish who makes decisions regarding each area of the company.
 Otherwise, disagreements will arise as the business grows.

-Financial considerations may also be included in a Founder Agreement.
-For example, deciding how equity will be distributed among the owners can be established as well as stock distribution.
-Salary, compensation, and exit clauses may also be included in a Founder Agreement.
+Financial considerations may also be included in a founder agreement.
+For example, these agreements can establish how equity will be distributed among the owners as well as other things such as stock distribution, salary, compensation, and exit clauses.

 Another major consideration is intellectual property.
 Most companies insist that anything created during work hours belongs to the company.
-So, this area may also be a part of a Founder Agreement.
-Basically, a Founder Agreement is designed to protect the owners of the company.
-Consequently, taking time to meet with an attorney and establish this legal document prevents future problems.
+In many cases, this may also be a part of a founder agreement.
+Basically, a founder agreement is designed to protect the owners of the company.

 Venture Capital for Entrepreneurs

 The questions posed by pursuing venture capital investors can seem intimidating for an entrepreneur.
-While all of these questions are justifiably intimidating, we’ve got the knowledge and experience to help you make the most of all your investment opportunities.
+While all of these questions are justifiably intimidating, we have the knowledge and experience to help you make the most of all your investment opportunities.
 Hoeg Law assists entrepreneurs involved with VC transactions in a variety of ways including: